9.3 Modern Jails and Prisons

 Jail Inmate Demographics

 As demonstrated on Figure 9.12 below, the racial and ethnic composition of jailed individuals in 2022 was 48% White, 35% Black, 14% Hispanic, 1% Asian, and 1% Native American or Alaska Native (Zeng, 2023).
 These proportions have remained relatively consistent over the previous decade.
-When compared to the overall demographic distribution of the total U.S. population, it is evident that Black Americans are disproportionately represented in the U.S. Jail system.
+When compared to the overall demographic distribution of the total U.S. population, it is evident that Black Americans are disproportionately represented in the U.S. jail system.
 For example, Black U.S. residents are jailed at a rate 3.4 times higher than that of White U.S. residents.

 Issues with Jail Management

-Mental Illness Among Jail Inmates
+Mental Illness among Jail Inmates

-Drug and Alcohol Abuse Among Jail Inmates
+Drug and Alcohol Abuse among Jail Inmates

 Drugs have presented a significant challenge in the criminal justice system for centuries.
-According to the 2007-2009 National Inmate Survey, 60% of female inmates and 54% of male inmates reported drug use in the month preceding their current offense (Bronson et al., 2017).
-Based on the DSM-IV criteria used by psychologists, it was found that 72% of female sentenced jail inmates and 62% of male sentenced jail inmates met the criteria of drug dependence or abuse, a rate 15 times higher than that of the general public not under correctional supervision.
-Problematically, only 17% of local U.S. jails offered drug treatment services, with 16% of these services specific to alcohol treatment, thus, overlooking the need for other drug treatment and rehabilitation services (Zeng & Minton, 2021).
+According to the 2007–2009 National Inmate Survey, 60% of female inmates and 54% of male inmates reported drug use in the month preceding their current offense (Bronson et al., 2017).
+Based on the DSM-IV criteria psychologists use, it was found that 72% of female sentenced jail inmates and 62% of male sentenced jail inmates met the criteria of drug dependence or abuse, a rate 15 times higher than that of the general public not under correctional supervision.
+Problematically, only 17% of local U.S. jails offered drug treatment services, with 16% of these services specific to alcohol treatment, thus overlooking the need for other drug treatment and rehabilitation services (Zeng & Minton, 2021).

 Jail Inmate Mortality Rates